g-pengrend/face-recognition-attendance/README.md

 - Reduce video resolution if needed
 - Ensure adequate lighting

+### Attendance Not Updating
+- Check browser console for debug messages
+- Ensure detection is active (green indicator)
+- Verify student photos are properly loaded
+- Run `python test_attendance.py` to test the system

 ### General Issues
 1. Run `python test_setup.py` to diagnose problems
+2. Run `python test_attendance.py` to test attendance functionality
-2. Check the console output for error messages
+3. Check the console output for error messages
-3. Ensure all dependencies are installed correctly
+4. Ensure all dependencies are installed correctly
-4. Verify student photos are in the correct format
+5. Verify student photos are in the correct format

 ## 📊 Sample Output